LeaderPortfolio

 The Full Dossier

-Vinod Khosla was born on January 28, 1955, in Pune, India.
+Vinod Khosla was born in Pune, Maharashtra, India, on January 28, 1955.
 His father was an officer in the Indian Army.
-Khosla's interest in technology sparked at a young age after reading about the founding of Intel, inspiring him to pursue a career in the field.
-He attended Mount St. Mary's School in Delhi and went on to study electrical engineering at IIT Delhi, earning a bachelor's degree.
-He later earned a master's in biomedical engineering from Carnegie Mellon University and an MBA from Stanford Graduate School of Business.
+Khosla was inspired to pursue a career in technology after reading about the founding of Intel.
+He earned a bachelor's degree in electrical engineering from the Indian Institute of Technology (IIT) Delhi in 1976.
+He then pursued a Master of Science in biomedical engineering from Carnegie Mellon University and received his MBA from Stanford Graduate School of Business in 1980.

 Rise to Success